Loki episode 6: will [spoiler] be revealed as the show's true villain?

 We know Kang – a long-time Avengers villain – will appear in Ant-Man and the Wasp: Quantumania, played by actor Jonathan Majors.
 But a popular theory suggests he's the TVA creator waiting for Loki and Sylvie in the castle seen at the end of episode 5, and that episode 6 will be the first time we meet him.

-Kang the Conqueror is best summed up as a time-travelling foe from the future in the comics.
+Kang the Conqueror is best summed up as a time-traveling foe from the future in the comics.
 On that level, then, being the man behind the curtain of the TVA makes thematic sense.

 Let's run through the clues we have so far.
 Fans noticed the Easter Egg below in the Void during Loki episode 5, which appears to be the ruins of the Avengers Tower, only with the logo 'Qeng' in place of the Avengers logo.